 English as a Second Language: Beginning and Intermediate-level courses designed to support learning of the foundations of the English language.
 Students will learn the basics of reading, writing, speaking and listening in English.
 Courses are free.

-ESL098 and ESL099: This course is designed for students whose English proficiency allows them to meet professional and social demands, carry on conversations, and grasp deeper contexts in the language.
+ESL098: This course is designed for students whose English proficiency allows them to meet professional and social demands, carry on conversations, and grasp deeper contexts in the language.
 The classes provide non-native English speakers with the opportunity to pursue college-level coursework.
-Upon successful completion of both courses, students transition into ESL 100 and ELL 101.
-ESL.
 Courses are free but students are required to purchase textbooks.
 If you have taken the Accuplacer placement exam and tested into one of these classes, please register here:

 Careers in Less Than a Year!

 Courses designed to provide students with career training certifications.
 Students work to develop the necessary skills for certification completion and career readiness, while also strengthening basic literacy and soft skills.
-Minimal fees are attached to some of the training certifications.
 Grant funding assistance is available to those who qualify.

 Career Training for English-language learners: Courses designed to provide career training and certifications for non-native English speakers.
 Students will successfully complete short-term training programs that lead to certification in various fields, while improving English reading, writing, listening and speaking skills.
 This opportunity enhances students’ chances for immediate employment.
 In order to be eligible for enrollment, students must possess High Intermediate or Advanced-level English-language skills, which is determined by reading and listening pre-assessments.